I don't own these characters; Disney does. Well, except for Cali. She's mine.

 Cali poked her head up and decided to go to the window to see what was going on.
 Bonnie sat up and turned her attention to the television for the same reason.
 Their reactions were the same too, gasping at the sight.

 Cali nodded and was off like a shot.
-By the time she charged out of the door, she was in human form and she tackled a griffin, getting the creature before he managed to claw the former villainess in the back.
-Cali growled and clobbered the griffin; thanks to her ambiguous status—both biologically and morally—Cali had no problem hurting animals, humans, and just about anything else that tried to harm her family.
+By the time she charged out of the door, she was in human form and she tackled a griffin, getting the creature before he managed to claw Shego in the back.
+Cali growled and clobbered the griffin; thanks to her ambiguous status — both biologically and morally — Cali had no problem hurting animals, humans, and just about anything else that tried to harm her family.

 "What is that?"
 DNAmy inquired, pointing to the cat-girl.
 The creature looked familiar and she hoped it was not what she thought it was.
 She had only heard rumors of what Dementor had done to her precious creation and she hoped that she was not looking at the actual result of his tampering.

 "Cali, be careful!"
-Kim called to the feline, who was moving through griffins like she fought them everyday.
+Kim called to the feline, who moved through griffins like she fought them everyday.

 Soon, Kim, Shego, and Cali were assisted by stun-rays fired from guns on their building; Bonnie had come to their defense.
 The griffins and bumble-bears were soon knocked out, wrangled, or just plan incapacitated.
 DNAmy let out a long whine.

 "This isn't fair!
-Just give me back my kippy!" the geneticist hollered.
+Just give me back my kippy!" the geneticist hollered, shaking her fists like a child.
 "She's mine!"

 "Okay, you know what, we can do this a very simple way," Kim proposed and she marched over to Cali.
 "Cali, do you want to go back with Amy or do you want to stay with us?" she asked the feline.